Steven Kwan Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in the league.
+- The Tigers' 4.49 team ERA ranks 19th across all league pitching staffs.

-- The Tigers' 4.51 team ERA ranks 19th among all MLB pitching staffs.
+- Tigers pitchers combine to allow 143 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- Skubal gets the start for the Tigers, his eighth of the season.
-He is 2-2 with a 4.18 ERA and 36 strikeouts in 32 1/3 innings pitched.
+- Manning makes the start for the Tigers, his 12th of the season.
+He is 4-4 with a 4.45 ERA and 40 strikeouts through 58 2/3 innings pitched.

-- In his most recent appearance on Friday against the Boston Red Sox, the left-hander threw 5 1/3 innings, allowing four earned runs while surrendering seven hits.
+- In his most recent time out on Saturday, the right-hander tossed 5 1/3 innings against the Boston Red Sox, allowing no earned runs while surrendering two hits.

-- The 26-year-old has put up an ERA of 4.18, with 10 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .254 batting average against him.
+- The 25-year-old has a 4.45 ERA and 6.1 strikeouts per nine innings in 11 games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.